sdeherto/ED2support/README.md

 Next we can run the model for a short test case.
 First we have to get some climate drivers for the model, these have been downloaded from GitHub before and should be available under $VSC_DATA_VO/myname/ED2support/outputs/drivers
-Now all that is left to do is adapt the ED2IN file to point to these climate drivers, this file controls all model settings and can be found here /data/gent/vo/000/gvo00074/myname/ED2support/files
+Now all that is left to do is adapt the ED2IN file to point to these climate drivers, this file controls all model settings, there is annotations in the file but additional info on parameter meanings can be found here (https://github.com/EDmodel/ED2/wiki/ED2IN-namelist).
+The ED2IN file we will use can be found here /data/gent/vo/000/gvo00074/myname/ED2support/files
 First navigate to its location make a local copy for adapting, then open the file with vi.
 ```bash
 cd /data/gent/vo/000/gvo00074/myname/ED2support/files